In Depth Baby Product Reviews Led by a Pediatrician

 Wearable

 A wearable movement baby monitor attaches to your baby's diaper, clothing, or as a sock (depending on the model).
-Most wearable baby monitors alert inside the room with only a few options relaying to a parent device (smartphone or similar).
-In our experience, many wearables have frequent false alarms or high Electromagnetic Field (EMF) Levels (which we try to avoid).
+Most wearable baby monitors alert inside the room with only a few options relaying to a parent device (smartphone or other device).
+In our experience, many wearables have frequent false alarms or high Electromagnetic Field (EMF) Levels (which we try to avoid), though in fairness, these numbers are dropping every year.
 The Snuza Hero SE is a cost-effective wearable with a unique vibration feature and very low levels of EMF, making it an exception to this general rule.
 If your bedroom is a far distance from the nursery, and you may not hear an in-nursery alarm, then you should seriously consider buying a sound or video monitor to help relay the alarm directly to your room.
 Otherwise, your little one could be startled awake and unable to self-soothe without your assistance, and you'll be unaware, or they may need your help, and you won't know.
-The Sense-U Baby V3 is an app-driven wearable with an alert to your smartphone and includes a base station.
+The Eufy S340 and the Owlet Dream Duo 2 are both app-driven sock-style wearables with a push notification to your smartphone and an alert/prompt to a base station near your bedside.

 baby monitor - we tested both wifi and dedicated monitors from several different...